ans-group/docs.ukfast.co.uk/source/FASTcloudbackup/Troubleshooting.md

 ## Size of data backups

-## Backups taking a long time to ru
+## Backups taking a long time to run

 ## Showing Live Machine data and Network Share data